FAQ

 If you feel your knowledge is not sufficient yet, you could always consider to take courses on criminological knowledge.
 All courses related to transnational crime, migration, border crossing, social justice and security are very interesting to attend.
 For your general criminological knowledge it is always wise to read the book of Carrabine (Criminology: A Sociological Introduction, 2014).
 Also, we can recommend you to read a comprehensive overview written by Tim Newburn (Criminology, 2013) which provides an introduction to the fundamental themes, concepts, theories, methods and events that underpin the subject and form the basis for all undergraduate degree courses and modules in Criminology and Criminal Justice.

 Applicants must demonstrate the ability to listen, speak and write in the English language because all classes of the programme are taught in English.
 Supervision of master theses is also in English.
+We expect students to actively engage in the course and group assignments.
+Presentation in English is assessed in

 Letters of recommendation could be from former lecturers who know you personally.
 Your thesis supervisor for instance, or other lecturers you’ve worked with.
 A short statement of ½ – 1 page will be sufficient.
 Your (former) employer(s) could also be a good option.
 Just someone who knows you on a personal bases and can tell something about you.